<---- Blaster Series Fact Sheets for MIPS33, MIPS44, MIPS/Nitro

 Perfect Market Timing Model.

-The section immediately following this one shows the actual MIPS3/MF.org performance in a market moving something like that of the first 3 "Legs" depicted above, by using actual data from the period of 2007-2017 ytd (verified by TimerTrac.com).
+The section immediately below shows the actual MIPS3/MF.org performance in a market moving something like that of the first 3 "Legs" depicted above, by using actual data from the period of 2007-2018 ytd (TimerTrac.com verified).
 Why just 3 Legs?
 Because, since 2009. the market is still on the 3rd Leg.
 The next big drop will be like the 4th Leg above, and it is definitely coming.
 But When???
 MIPS was designed to tell us "when" and it does it well (see below).

 MIPS3 (Verified Results from TimerTrac.com)